Kenosha Engine

 Kenosha Engine was an automobile and engine factory in Kenosha, Wisconsin.
-First opened for automobile production in 1902 by the Thomas B. Jeffery Company and later operated by American Motors, the Kenosha Engine Plant saw all operations halted by Chrysler and it was permanently closed in October 2010 and demolished between December 2012 and April 2013.
+It was first opened for automobile production in 1902 by the Thomas B. Jeffery Company and later operated by American Motors.
+The Kenosha Engine Plant saw all operations halted by Chrysler.
+It was permanently closed in October 2010 and demolished between December 2012 and April 2013.

 History

-The factory was opened in 1902 by the Thomas B. Jeffery Company that evolved into Nash Motors in 1916, American Motors Corporation (AMC) in 1954, and was acquired by Chrysler in 1987.
+The factory was opened in 1902 by the Thomas B. Jeffery Company, which evolved into Nash Motors in 1916, American Motors Corporation (AMC) in 1954, and was acquired by Chrysler in 1987.